0nandon/2022_CVLAB_WINTER_STUDY/papers/Implicit field/NeRF.md

 The function T(*t*) denotes the `accumulated transmittance` along the ray from *t*<sub>n</sub> to *t*, the `probability` that the ray travels from *t*<sub>n</sub> to *t* without hitting any other particle.

-Instead using deterministic quadratue, we use a stratified sampling approach where we partition [*t*<sub>n</sub>, *t*<sub>f</sub>] into *N* evenly-spaced bins and then `draw one sample uniformly at random from within each bin`:
+Instead using deterministic quadrature, we use a stratified sampling approach where we partition [*t*<sub>n</sub>, *t*<sub>f</sub>] into *N* evenly-spaced bins and then `draw one sample uniformly at random from within each bin`: